Wage ratio

 In economics, the wage ratio refers to the ratio of the top salaries in a group (company, city, country, etc.) to the bottom salaries.
 It is a measure of wage dispersion.

-There has been a resurgence in the importance of the wage ratio.
+There has been a resurgence in the importance of the wage ratio as well as the CEO Pay Ratio.
 The amount of money paid out to executives has steadily been on the rise.
 In the US "an April 2013 study by Bloomberg finds that large public company CEOs were paid an average of 204 times the compensation of rank-and-file workers in their industries.
-By comparison, it is estimated that the average CEO was paid about 20 times the typical worker’s pay in the 1950s, with that multiple rising to 42-to-1 in 1980, and to 120-to-1 in 2000".
+By comparison, it is estimated that the average CEO Pay Ratio was about 20 times the typical worker’s pay in the 1950s, with that multiple rising to 42-to-1 in 1980, and to 120-to-1 in 2000".
 While not as extreme, similar trends have been observed around the world.

+Research suggests that consumers believe CEO Pay Ratios are far lower than they actually are; in fact, consumers’ ideal ratio of CEO pay to average unskilled worker is 4.6 to 1, while their estimated actual ratio of CEO pay to average unskilled worker pay is 10 to 1.

+In Antiquity

+The Solonian constitution of 6th-century-BCE Athens divided citizens into four social classes.
+The highest, the pentacosiomedimni, produced (or earned the equivalent of) 500 medimnoi of wet or dry goods per year.
+Second were the hippeis, who made at least 300 medimnoi, followed by the zeugitae, who made at least 200.
+The lowest class, the thetes, made less than 200 medimnoi per year.
+This meant that a member of the highest class might have an income only 2.5 times the income of a member of the lowest class.